-London LVI Conference Postponed to 2021
+London LVI Conference Postponed

 This year's conference is hosted jointly by the Institute of Advanced Legal Studies, University of London and BAILII (British and Irish Legal Information Institute).

 The Law Via the Internet conferences are organised under the auspices of the Free Access to Law Movement (FALM).